Griswolds in Paris

 RUSTY AND AUDREY

 Along with two immersions of the Eiffel Tower, the story had no way to ignore another iconic, not to say required, Paris landmark: Notre-Dame de Paris.
-Overlooking the Cite island, the Griswalds family promenades along the quay of Seine river, Quai de Montebello, named after the French general of the times of the Revolution.
-In this vein, Rusty picked up an offbeat location, historically chosen by the cameramen and cinematographers, to stop the breath of his own sister.
+Overlooking the Cité island, the Griswalds family promenades along the quay of the Seine River, Quai de Montebello, named after the French general of the time of the Revolution.
+In this vein, Rusty picked up an offbeat location, historically chosen by the cameramen and cinematographers to capture the breath of his sister.
 Just a few hundred meters away, Jesse and Celine decided to board a riverboat on the Seine at ‘Before Sunset’, and Paul Bettany’s Sailas, dressed in a black monk robe with a hood, took a call on the heels of the ‘Pont de l’Archevêché’ in a debated ‘Da Vinci Code’.
 This very part of the Seine quay pleased the walking tastes of Owen Wilson’s Gil in ‘Midnight in Paris’, who made the most of the street cafe and ‘Shakespeare and Co’ nearby.

 Quai de Montebello Paris